Are state-sponsored cyber-attacks a serious threat to your businesses?

 State-sponsored attackers also have several unique tricks up their sleeve which leverage their more advanced capabilities.
 Here are a few examples:

 The most common type of attack is near undetectable man-in-the-middle intelligence-gathering operations.
 After infection, every email, file, and phone call is harvested, passed on to the attacker and analysed.
-GhostNet was a surveillance attack attributed to China (although they deny involvement) which infected high-value locations such as embassies in Germany, South Korea, India, Thailand, Pakistan, Iran and 97 other countries before being discovered.
+GhostNet was a surveillance attack attributed to China (although they deny involvement) that infected high-value locations such as embassies in Germany, South Korea, India, Thailand, Pakistan, Iran and 97 other countries before being discovered.

-Infecting and overloading industrial systems to cause damage which will kill and injure employees whilst hurting economic output is another favourite tool of state-sponsored attackers.
+Infecting and overloading industrial systems to cause damage that will kill and injure employees whilst hurting economic output is another favourite tool of state-sponsored attackers.
 One such attack, attributed to Iran (although they deny it), occurred in 2018.
 Purpose-built malware was used to target a petrochemical plant with the intention to override safety controls, cause a build-up of pressure and trigger an explosion.

 Other attacks are purely malicious.
 Russia is attributed (although they deny it) with the creation of the CyberSnake malware which provides attackers complete access to a network and the option to wipe all data from connected systems.
 The malware was used as a secondary channel of attack to cripple the Ukrainian power grid during Russia’s invasion into Ukraine in 2014.
 A number of countries also had strange power issues in 2019, although none were officially attributed to a cyber-attack.